Stochastic noise can be helpful for variational quantum algorithms

 \subsection{Numerical and quantum experiments}

 In this section\je{,} we discuss the results of numerical and quantum experiments we \je{have} performed to show that stochasticity can help escape saddle points.
-Our results suggest that statistical noise \commentFre{leads to a non-vanishing} probability of not getting stuck in a saddle point and \commentFre{thereby reaching} a lower value of the loss function. \je{These numerical experiments also complement the rigorous results that are proven to be valid under very precisely defined conditions, while the intuition developed here is expected to be more broadly applicable, so that the rigorous results can be seen as proxies for a more general mindset.} \commentAnt{Modify (16)} We \je{have} also observed this phenomena in a real IBM quantum device. \je{We have done so to convincingly stress the significance of our results in practice.}
+Our results suggest that statistical noise leads to a non-vanishing probability of not getting stuck in a saddle point and thereby reaching a lower value of the loss function. \je{These numerical experiments also complement the rigorous results that are proven to be valid under very precisely defined conditions, while the intuition developed here is expected to be more broadly applicable, so that the rigorous results can be seen as proxies for a more general mindset.} We \je{have} also observed this phenomena in a real IBM quantum device. \je{We have done so to convincingly stress the significance of our results in practice.}

-Let us first consider the Hamiltonian $\commentFre{O}=\sum_{i=1}^{N=4}Z_i$.
-The loss function we consider is defined as the expectation value of such a Hamiltonian over the parametrized quantum circuit $\texttt{qml.StronglyEntanglingLayers}$ implemented in \emph{Pennylane}~\cite{bergholm2018pennylane}, where two layers of the circuit are used.
-In all our experiments we first \commentFre{initialize the parameters in multiple randomly chosen values.
-Next, we select the initial points for which the optimization process gets stuck at a suboptimal loss-function value, thereby focusing on cases in which saddle points constitute a significant problem for the (noiseless) optimizer.
+Let us first consider the Hamiltonian $O=\sum_{i=1}^{N=4}Z_i$.
+The loss function we consider is defined as the expectation value of such a Hamiltonian over the parametrised quantum circuit $\texttt{qml.StronglyEntanglingLayers}$ implemented in \emph{Pennylane}~\cite{bergholm2018pennylane}, where two layers of the circuit are used.

+In all our experiments we first initialise the parameters in multiple randomly chosen values.
+Next, we select the initial points for which the optimisation process gets stuck at a suboptimal loss-function value, thereby focusing on cases in which saddle points constitute a significant problem for the (noiseless) optimiser.
 This selection can be justified by the fact that the loss function defined by $O$ is trivial to begin with.
-The relevant aspect of this experiment is to study situations in which optimizer encounters saddle points.
-As such we exclusively investigate these specifically selected initial points by subsequently initializing the noisy optimizer with them.}
+The relevant aspect of this experiment is to study situations in which optimiser encounters saddle points.
+As such we exclusively investigate these specifically selected initial points by subsequently initialising the noisy optimiser with them.